fauu/Coditra/README.md

 -->
 # Coditra

-> A translator’s companion for desktop.
-Select fragments of a text document and
+> A translator’s companion program for the desktop.
+Select fragments of a text
-> quickly look them up in online dictionaries
+> document and quickly look them up in online dictionaries

 Coditra is a locally run web application intended as support in translation of text.
-Its main feature are quick dictionary lookups, whereby results are pulled from various online dictionaries and presented in a clear form directly in the user interface.
+Its main feature is quick dictionary lookups, whereby results are pulled from various online dictionaries and presented in a clear form directly in the user interface.

 Coditra comes with several built-in lookup sources.
-Adding a custom source requires writing an adapter and compiling it together the server portion of the program as well as writing a UI component for the client portion of the program to display the results.
+Adding a custom source currently requires writing an adapter for it, compiling it together with the server portion of the program as well as writing the corresponding UI component for the client portion of the program to display the results.

 Supports Linux, Windows, and (theoretically — untested) macOS.